 - 1 tablespoon baking powder

 - 1 teaspoon lemon zest

 - 1 teaspoon vanilla

-- Spray or line 12 muffin cups and set aside.
+- Preheat oven to 400 degrees, and spray or line a 12 muffin cup tray and set aside.

-- In small bowl, combine ¼ c. oats with brown sugar and set aside for topping.
+- In small bowl, combine 1/4 cup oats with brown sugar and set aside for topping.

-- In large bowl, combine remaining 1 ½ c. oats with remaining dry ingredients and mix well.
+- In large bowl, combine remaining oats with the rest of the dry ingredients and mix well.